|

 Description

-Layered muscle tissue of the esophagus, rendered in pen-plotted line work.
+Layered muscle tissue of the esophagus, from an H&E-stained histology slide in the GTEx tissue catalog.

 Biology builds itself in layers.
-A single cell divides and specializes, joining others to form tissue with a collective purpose.
-In the esophageal muscularis, cells have organized into layered muscle tissue, coordinating contractions that move food through the body without a moment's conscious thought.
+A single cell divides and specializes, joining others to form tissue with a shared role.
+In the esophageal muscularis, cells have organized into layered muscle that coordinates the contractions of swallowing.

 Part of a three-piece series tracing the progression from cell to tissue to organ.
-Biology at scale is a continuum of interactions that boggle the mind — and it all begins with a single cell following its genetic instructions.
+Each layer originates from a single cell following its genetic instructions.

-Giclée fine art print, printed on demand and fulfilled by Prodigi (Fine Art Trade Guild approved).
-Small numbered edition.
+Giclée fine art print on archival paper.
 Each print ships with a signed data-provenance insert card.

-• One numbered giclée print (unframed, shipped in a protective tube)
+• One giclée print (unframed, shipped in a protective tube)

 • Signed data-provenance insert card